rug-cit-hpc/certbox/README.md

 The Certbox machines is a wrapper around [certbot](https://certbot.eff.org/).
-It first installs certbot through snap (the recommended install procedure), and then, for each configured certificate, it asserts the domain is resolvable, and then it requests the certificate through certbot.
+It first installs certbot through snap (the recommended install procedure), and then, for each configured certificate, it asserts that the domain matches a configured allowed domain list, abd that it is resolvable, and then it requests the certificate through certbot.
 Since certbot automatically takes care of renewing the certificates with a systemd timer, Certbox also does this.

 Compared to a normal certbot installation, Certbox associates each certificate with its specified user, creating it if does not exist yet.
 This ensures that each service can only access the certificate that